ParanoidAF01/AgenticAI-XC-Complete/README.md

 ## Overview

-Self-Healing ADF Pipeline is a production-ready system that monitors Azure Data Factory pipelines in real-time, automatically classifies failures using AI, and takes corrective action — either restarting the pipeline or generating a detailed error report and notifying the responsible team.
+Self-Healing ADF Pipeline is a **full-stack** production system that monitors Azure Data Factory pipelines in real-time, automatically classifies failures using AI, and takes corrective action — either restarting the pipeline or generating a detailed error report and notifying the responsible team.

+It includes a **React dashboard** for monitoring, a **FastAPI REST API** serving 31 endpoints, **AI-powered chatbot** for developer queries, and **PDF/CSV report generation** for analytics.

 **The problem:** ADF pipeline failures require manual investigation, often taking 30–60 minutes per incident.
 Teams lose hours triaging errors that could be auto-resolved.